 The shortage of healthcare professionals, including physicians and nurses, has been a growing concern for years.
 The COVID-19 pandemic has further accelerated the exodus of workers from the industry, exacerbating these shortages.
 According to projections by the Association of American Medical Colleges, the United States may face a shortage of 37,800 to 124,000 physicians by 2034.
 Additionally, McKinsey estimates a potential shortage of 200,000 to 450,000 nurses by 2025.

-XSOLIS recognizes the urgency of addressing these shortages and the impact they have on healthcare delivery.
-By leveraging their AI-driven technology platform, CORTEX®, XSOLIS streamlines processes and eliminates administrative work, enabling healthcare professionals to focus on patient care.
-CORTEX® utilizes real-time predictive analytics to assign an objective medical necessity score and assess the anticipated level of care for every patient – presented to users as a proprietary Care Level Score™.
-By automating these tasks, XSOLIS reduces the administrative burden on clinicians and empowers them to work more efficiently – a classic use case for how applying AI in the healthcare industry can alleviate operational challenges caused by the workforce shortage.
+Xsolis recognizes the urgency of addressing these shortages and the impact they have on healthcare delivery.
+By leveraging their AI-driven technology platform, Dragonfly, formerly known as CORTEX, Xsolis streamlines processes and eliminates administrative work, enabling healthcare professionals to focus on patient care.
+Dragonfly utilizes real-time predictive analytics to assign an objective medical necessity score and assess the anticipated level of care for every patient – presented to users as a proprietary Care Level Score™ (CLS™).
+By automating these tasks, Xsolis reduces the administrative burden on clinicians and empowers them to work more efficiently – a classic use case for how applying AI in the healthcare industry can alleviate operational challenges caused by the workforce shortage.

 Solving Theme 2: Health Systems’ Craving for Simplicity